Skip to main content

 • Actively dismantle barriers to participation for everyone

-• Create spaces that are welcoming and equitable for all
+• Create spaces that are welcoming for everyone

 • Make UMMA’s collection accessible for all, both in-person and online